scalastic/hotspot-vs-native/README.md

 - Visualize the starting app in Grafana:
   ![Grafana dashboard starting app](_img/grafana-demo-starting-app.png)

-> ""
+> Results
-> @TODO Speak about the speed result
 >
+> - The speed metric located in the first cell of the first row give us a base measure of our application effectiveness:
+> `3.20` cycles/sec.
+>
-> Depending on your Kubernetes cluster's resources, you could get another result.
+> - Depending on your Kubernetes cluster's resources, you could get another result.

 ---